The Plutonium Files: Overview

 The experiments began in 1945, when Manhattan Project scientists were preparing to detonate the first atomic bomb.
 Radiation was known to be dangerous and the experiments were designed to ascertain the detailed effect of radiation on human health.
 Most of the subjects, Welsome says, were poor, powerless, and sick.

 From 1945 to 1947, 18 people were injected with plutonium by Manhattan project doctors.
 Ebb Cade was an unwilling participant in medical experiments that involved injection of 4.7 micrograms of plutonium on April 10, 1945 at Oak Ridge, Tennessee.
 This experiment was under the supervision of Harold Hodge.
 Other experiments directed by the United States Atomic Energy Commission continued into the 1970s.
 The Plutonium Files chronicles the lives of the subjects of the secret program by naming each person involved and discussing the ethical and medical research conducted in secret by the scientists and doctors.
 Albert Stevens, the man who survived the highest known accumulated radiation dose in any human, four-year-old Simeon Shaw sent from Australia to the U.S. for treatment, and Elmer Allen are some of the notable subjects of the Manhattan Project program led by Joseph Gilbert Hamilton.

 Subjects

-The following table lists subjects of the experiments by their subject names:
+The following table lists subjects of the experiments by their subject names.
+17 out of 18 have been identified in The Plutonium Files.